CurlyBracket1990/idealists-server-new/README.md

 # Idealists

 This is the back end of Idealists platform for collecting and validating ideas.
 It provides an API with user login functionality, dynamic questionaire and answers saving (as JSON) and file upload functionality.
 You can find list of endpoints further in this document.
 Security is very poorly implemented since the app was not finished completely/left in development mode.
 The basis for security implementation however is good and it can be easily applied.

+**If you would like to review the code please contact me on crvicek@yahoo.com**

 ## Technologies used
 - Node.js